helios-technologies/skeleton-rails/README.md

 - Safari latest
 - IE latest

-`skeleton-rails` is a gem for Rails >=3.1 which injects Skeleton CSS framework functionality into Ruby on Rails application, by Helios Technologies.
+`skeleton-rails` is a gem for Rails >=4 which injects Skeleton CSS framework functionality into Ruby on Rails application, by Helios Technologies.

 ### Installation

+Rails >= 4 is required.
+If you are still using rails 3 then please use version `0.x` of this gem.

 Add to your `Gemfile`: